mrshub/mrshub-website/_pages/datasets_contribute.md

 - **Credit**: Indicate how you would like to be credited for your data - for example, if a certain publication should be cited, or whether you would like to be acknowledged in publications using your data.
 (OPTIONAL)
 - **Contact**: A way you can be contacted, for example an e-mail address, the website of your lab, or your LinkedIn/Researchgate/Google Scholar page.
 (OPTIONAL)

-## Submitting through e-mail

-Send an [e-mail (remove the dashes)](goe-ltzs-1(a)jh-mi.edu) with the basic submission information.
-We will then create an entry for your submission to the [MRSHub dataset collection](https://www.mrshub.org/datasets/).
-If you submit an example dataset (<200 MB total file size), we will also create a repository in the [MRSHub GitHub account](https://github.com/mrshub).

 ## Submitting through the MRSHub forum

 Create a new topic in the [MRSHub forum](https://forum.mrshub.org) with the basic submission information.
 We will then create an entry for your submission to the [MRSHub dataset collection](https://www.mrshub.org/datasets/).
 If you submit an example dataset (<200 MB total file size), we will also create a repository in the [MRSHub GitHub account](https://github.com/mrshub).